vdclab/vdclab-wiki/bioDBnet-db2db.md

 ### dbOrtho
 Same tool as db2db, except that you can specify your species of entry and specify a species of output for orthologue searches.
 ### dbAnnot
+Use the dbFind tool to match genes in a genome of your choice (TaxId from NCBI as entry).
 ### dbOrg
+precuputed converstion of whole genome of specific organisms.
 ## Ease of Use
 All these tools are really easy to use, and the output is also really easy to get.
 ## Citation